nabeelvalley/docs/src/content/blog-md/2026/12-03/webring.md

 feature: true
 ---

-> Assumed audience: People with a personal website
+> Assumed audience: People with a personal website or anyone interested in the indie web

 I've wanted to start a [Webring](https://en.wikipedia.org/wiki/Webring) for a while now and finally got around to it.
 Click the links in the footer to explore!